jackdeterman/Power_Outage_Economic_Analysis/README.md

 ## Introduction
 The reliability and resilience of power infrastructure play a pivotal role in ensuring smooth economic operations in the United States.
 Further, higher economic activity bolsters infrastructure, creating a fascinating mutualistic relationship.
 Through an analytical lens, this project seeks to unravel the complex characteristics that underpin this interaction, centered around the probing question: "How do the economic characteristics of a state or region influence the impact of major power outages, and conversely, how do such power outages affect the area's economy?"
 The relevance of this question extends beyond academic curiosity; it touches the core of the economic inequities in our country.
 Understanding the economic ramifications of power outages is paramount as our societies become increasingly dependent on stable electricity supply.
 This analysis aims to illuminate the direct effects of and shed light on how economic factors might amplify or mitigate these consequences.

 The dataset used in this project, comprising 1534 rows and 56 columns, serves as a comprehensive canvas to explore this nuanced interconnectedness.
+It represents detailed information on every major power outage in the United States from 2000 to 2016.
 Only a handful of columns were used for the bulk of this analysis, and they can be broken into a few categories;

 #### Geographic / Climate Data